ajholmqu/pagiopalus-ginger/README.md

 parasites.csv includes ASVs identified as potential parasites and the samples with which these are associated

+asv_all.fasta includes sequences for all ASVs produced from DADA2 prior to any filtering procedures

 Holmquistetal_code.Rmd is code used to perform all analyses